 Polynesian double-hulled canoes

 Ndrua had two hulls, one slightly longer than the other.
-The longer main hull could bear the weight of heavy loads; the shorter hull allowed manoeuvrability, functioning in much the same way as an outrigger.
+The longer main hull could carry heavy loads; the shorter hull allowed manoeuvrability, functioning in much the same way as an outrigger.

 The Tongan adaptation of ndrua was called kalia, and the Samoan equivalent was ‘alia.
-They were best suited for ferrying large numbers of people on trips between nearby islands.
+These vessels were best suited to ferrying large numbers of people between nearby islands.

-For long distances, double-hulled canoes were generally shorter (about 20 metres).
-Such vessels were capable of travelling from 150 to 250 km a day.
+Double-hulled canoes used over long distances were generally shorter (about 20 metres).
+Such vessels were capable of travelling between 150 and 250 km a day.
 Tongans used the tongiaki and Samoans the va‘a-tele, and an outrigger called an amatasi.
 Tahitians used the pahi and tipairua: on one occasion Cook saw six of these canoes, each 23 metres in length.
 The Rarotongan double-hull was called vaka-katea.
-Hawaiian double-hulls were wa‘a-kaulua, usually about 20 metres long; although one, probably used for inter-island sailing, measured 33 metres and reputedly carried over 100 people.
+Hawaiian double-hulls were wa‘a-kaulua, usually about 20 metres long; one, probably used for inter-island sailing, measured 33 metres and reputedly carried over 100 people.